Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 To some, hygee is simply another home decorating trend, and to others, it’s a way to fully embrace the ideas of simplicity, well-being, and coziness in all aspects of life.
 If it’s a trend, then it’s definitely one I can get behind.
 Turns out, we’ve been living a bit of a hygee lifestyle for years without even knowing it.

-As we ease into November in the northeastern United States, we’re making a concerted effort to focus on everything that hygee stands for, only we’re doing it with a twist.
+As we ease into winter in the northeastern United States, we’re making a concerted effort to focus on everything that hygee stands for, only we’re doing it with a twist.
 Our 30 days of hygee challenge is going to focus on bringing all that hygee warmth and well-being to our outdoor endeavors.
 Care to join us?
 Below, you’ll find a list of ideas, products, and activities to help you explore hygee living and the outdoors at the same time.